 What you can’t claim

-The big thing here is that you can’t claim expenses for tools and equipment that you use privately.
+The important point to remember is that you cannot claim costs for tools and equipment that you use for personal reasons.

-When it comes to tool costs if it’s more than $300 (and you paid for it) you can claim the cost of the tool over a number of years (taking in depreciation).
+When it comes to tool expenditures, if the tool costs more than $300 (and you paid for it), you can deduct the cost over several years (taking in depreciation).

 What you can claim

-What does that mean?
-Well, if you use your tools 50 percent of the time on site and 50 percent at home, you can claim 50 percent of the expenses for those tools.
-It’s important you can prove to the ATO that this is the case.
+What exactly does that imply?
+So, if you use your tools 50% on-site and 50% at home, you may deduct 50% of the cost of those tools.
+It’s critical that you can demonstrate this to the ATO.

-You can also claim the cost of tools that you need to use for your job.
+You can also deduct the cost of any tools you require for your project.